Solution Builder

 Wireframes

-After outlining flows, we designed low fidelity wireframes to better envision a potential network designing solution.
-We incorporated the key steps defined in the user flows and shared this first iteration with our product stakeholders to ensure alignment before moving onto higher fidelity designs and usability testing.
+After outlining flows, started with designing low fidelity wireframes to better envision a potential network designing solution, incorporated the key steps defined in the user flows and shared this first iteration with our product stakeholders to ensure alignment before moving onto higher fidelity designs and usability testing.

 .webp)